2tanayk/2tanayk/README.md

 **2tanayk/2tanayk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
  - 🔭 I’m currently working on Beatify music app
- - 🌱 I’m currently learning Android Dev. and Python
+ - 🌱 I’m currently learning Android Dev.,Python and bit of CP
  - 👯 I’m looking to collaborate on App Dev.,mainly for hackathons!
  - 🤔 I’m looking for help with learning Python and DS/Algo
  - 💬 Ask me about anything!